Last Updated on by Rodrigo @ OutofYourComfortZone

 San Diego is one of the most culturally diverse cities in the US and a great place for foreigners to live.
 As one of the largest cities in California, this bustling city has a population of 1.35 million.
 The city is also home to some of California’s top attractions, giving you plenty of things to explore over the weekends.

 You can visit the vast Balboa Park, home to the San Diego Zoo, or explore the numerous museums and art galleries.
 San Diego is also home to a plethora of beautiful beaches that you can visit to relax from the stresses of work life.
+The city is also easy for expat since there are many house cleaning services in San Diego.

 San Francisco is another desirable city to live in California, thanks to its booming economy, excellent weather, and endless opportunities for outdoor adventures.
 Of course, the city has plenty of interesting sights you can explore when you got no work commitments, from the Golden Gate Bridge to the Fisherman’s Wharf and Alcatraz Island.